 Turība University is one of the leading higher educational institutions in Latvia with a stable tradition and a clear vision of common European educational space.
-Founded in 1993, Turība is proud of its more than 4300 students and 13000 alumni.
+Founded in 1993, Turība is proud of its more than 3500 students and 16000 alumni.

-The institution has four major faculties:
+The institution has three major faculties and one department:

 - Business Administration

-- Law Studies
+- Law

 - International Tourism

 - IT Department

+- HealthCare Department